 Metaphors are useful in much the same way that taxonomies are useful.
-Noticing sparsely populated sections of a well-constructed taxonomy can prompt us to perceive and articulate phenomena that would otherwise be subject to hypocognition.
+Noticing sparsely populated sections of a well-constructed taxonomy can prompt us to perceive and articulate phenomena that would otherwise by subject to hypocognition.
 In a similar way, exploration of the unused parts of existing metaphors can guide us towards new conceptual frameworks on which to base future action.

 This post is a working document, and will be updated and revised as I encounter new metaphors and my thinking evolves.
 I try to make each system of metaphors somewhat coherent, but this is a work-in-progress.
 Throughout, I've included (in blue) suggestions for how the metaphors might be plausibly extended.

 Those who have new ideas, or advocate for existing ones, are ‘producers’.
 Those who agree with an idea are ‘consumers’.Idioms

 Those with attention to give are ‘producers’ of attention, and those who want other people’s attention are ‘consumers’ of attention.

 See: Craig Mod on attention accounting.Idioms

 (of people’s attention)

-The ‘money’ is the benefit people think they will get from paying attention to something. truth is money
+The ‘money’ is the benefit people think they will get from paying attention to something.

 Those who manipulate public opinion are ‘producers’ of influence, those who want to manipulate public opinion are ‘consumers’ of influence.Implied Interventions

 Ideas exist as ‘lifeforms’ in some environment and are subject to evolutionary pressures.
 Nadia Eghbal puts forward a darker version of the metaphor, in which parasitic ideas are the primary agents in competition, using humans as host organisms.